Minimizing Fall Risks with Exercise

 Despite these grim statistics, falls need not be considered a natural part of aging.
 Here’s why.
 We know what factors can lead to falls and the steps to take to prevent them.

 In a fact sheet developed by the CDC, risk factors are categorized as intrinsic and extrinsic.
 Or, to put it simply, internal factors and external factors.
 Most falls are caused by a combination of these risk factor categories.
-The more risk factors a person has, the greater risk of their falling.
+And, the more risk factors a person has, the greater risk of their taking a tumble.

-Internal risk factors refer to an individual’s age, the presence of health conditions like arthritis, stroke or Parkinson’s that can affect balance, gait and mobility.
-Physical issues such as muscle weakness, impaired vision or hearing can play a role.
-As can medication interactions that may cause dizziness.
+Internal risk factors refer to an individual’s age as well as the presence of health conditions like arthritis, stroke or Parkinson’s that affect balance, gait and mobility.
+Physical issues such as muscle weakness, poor eyesight or impaired hearing are risk factors.
+So, too, are medications that cause dizziness.

-Previous falls are a factor in subsequent falls and many people who’ve had a fall develop a fear of falling.
-This fear may cause them to become anxious enough to limit their activity.
-In turn, this can lead to further impairments in a person’s mobility and fitness level.
+Interestingly, previous falls are a major factor in subsequent falls.
+Why?
+Many older adults who’ve had a fall develop a fear of falling.
+This fear may cause them to limit their physical activity.
+And, as they become more sedentary, it hastens declines in their mobility and fitness level.
 As a result, the risk for falling again increases.
 How much?
 According to the CDC, falling once “doubles your chance of falling again.”

-External risk factors are things an individual may encounter as they interact with their environment, whether at home or in a public setting.
-In the home, where most falls occur, a loose rug, clutter on the floor or stairs, insufficient or dim lighting, no handrails on the stairs or grab bars in the bathroom can increase the risk for falls.
-Outside the home, factors like uneven or slippery sidewalks or wet floors in the store also pose a risk.
+External risk factors are things an individual encounters as they interact with their environment, whether at home or in a public setting.
+In the home — where most falls occur — a loose rug, clutter on the floor or stairs, dim lighting or no grab bars in the tub/shower can prove hazardous.
+Outside the home, uneven or icy sidewalks, slippery floors or stairs without handrails also pose a risk.

-Fortunately, a number of these internal and external factors can be minimized to help prevent falls.
+Fortunately, many of these internal and external factors can be minimized to help prevent falls.
 The key is identifying all the risks and learning what steps you can take to reduce those risks.
 A great way to get started is to check out the Mayo Clinic’s fall prevention tips.

 NuStep Can Help You Stay on Your Feet